MuteJester/Simple_Image_Processing_Library/README.md

-# Cpp-Image-Handle-Class
+# _C++ Simple Image Processing Library_

-A small class based on the stb image library created for simple use and analysis of image pixel data in cpp
+Image Processing Library For C++ ,Just Include The Header File And Your Are Ready To Code!

-After searching the web for an easy and quick image handling library the closest thing i found that didnt include importing a nice amount data into each project was the std-image library which is a fantastic tool so first of all a big thank you to the creators and programers of std library https://github.com/nothings/stb
+After searching the web for an easy and quick pixel data reading / writing library the closest thing i found that didnt include importing a nice amount of data into each project was the std-image library which is a fantastic tool so first of all a big shout out to the creators and programers of std library https://github.com/nothings/stb